MCP Server¶

 destructive | Off | Delete notes, archive tasks, run arbitrary CLI |

-The --allow flag controls which tiers are active:
+For the stdio transport, the --allow flag controls which tiers are active:

 kai mcp-server --allow read # read-only (default)